Want a Vegan Tattoo? Read These Tips!

 3. Mind your design.

-Tattoos are (almost always) forever, so it’s obviously wise to put some thought into your imagery and its message.
+Tattoos are there forever (unless you go to Fresh Start Laser Tattoo Removal in San Antonio Texas), so it’s obviously wise to put some thought into your imagery and its message.
 Because Scapegoat is all-vegan and is located in Portland’s famous Vegan Strip Mall, many patrons come specifically to get designs to honor their lifestyle.
 Wilson says that the most common symbols are the well-known “V flower” and “the Rabbit,” but there are plenty of others that are more intensive.
 Whatever imagery you may decide on, don’t forget that the choice is 100-percent yours, and 100-percent permanent (save for painful removal treatments).
 However, don’t be shy about asking your artist for advice on placement and artistic direction once you have a concept in mind.
 “I just tattooed a chest piece that had the phrase ‘Until every cage is empty’ with an empty cage and animals commonly used in testing around it, like rats, a beagle, a Rhesus monkey, etc. [Another artist] did a much gnarlier version where the animals were being tested on,” he recollects.
 “That’s definitely one of the hardest parts of the job.
 Having to do the research to find reference images for things like that, and to still be creative.
 It hurts the heart.”
 Wilson’s number-one tip for first-timers?
 “Don’t overthink it and don’t overcomplicate it.
 It’s as simple as that.”

 4. Take care.